Mac Scripting – Adobe CC Force Logout

 Kids and Carpentry…

-…in which I talk about how I’m a terrible carpenter, but how that doesn’t matter when you’re only 7 years old.
+…in which I talk about how I’m a terrible carpenter, but that doesn’t matter when you’re only 7 years old.

 This weekend, Ansel wanted to do a woodworking project.
 You see, at his request, we bought him some tools for Christmas.
 Not toy tools either, but real, kid sized tools.
 I don’t do a lot of projects around the house, but with the occasional inspiration, or infrequent maintenance, I do have the tools out now and again.
 Often enough, it would seem, that Ansel wanted to get his own set.